-From January through May 2020, the Compensation Committee consisted of Mr. Davidson, Dr. Faivre, Mr. Johnson, Mr. Junkins, Dr. Sherrick, and Ms. Wilcher.
-From May through December 2020, the Compensation Committee consisted of Mr. Davidson, Mr. Engebretsen, Dr. Faivre, Dr. Sherrick, and Ms. Wilcher.
-None of these current or former directors is, or has been, a Farmer Mac officer or employee other than Mr. Junkins, who served as Farmer Mac's Acting Chief Executive Officer from December 2017 through October 2018 but did not serve on the Compensation Committee during that time.
+From January 2021 through May 2021, the Compensation Committee consisted of Mr. Davidson, Mr. Engebretsen, Dr. Faivre, and Ms. Wilcher.
+Since May 2021, the Compensation Committee has consisted of Mr. Davidson, Mr. Engebretsen, Dr. Faivre, Mr. McKissack, and Mr. Ware.
+None of these current directors is, or has been, a Farmer Mac officer or employee.
 None of the current or former members of the Compensation Committee had any relationship requiring disclosure by Farmer Mac as a "related person transaction" under SEC rules.
-None of Farmer Mac's current executive officers has served as a member of the Board or the Compensation Committee or as a director of another SEC-reporting entity during the last completed fiscal year.
+None of Farmer Mac's current executive officers has served as a member of the Board or the Compensation Committee (or other Board committee performing equivalent functions) or as a director of another SEC reporting entity during the last completed fiscal year.